 Lynn Cole, inspired by the late Gord Downie’s challenge to Canadians to take action on reconciliation, started the Victoria chapter in late October 2017.
 Armed with the commitment of her family and a group of other dedicated volunteers, she has set a goal of filling her garage with 1000 shoeboxes by mid-December.
 “Listening to families having conversations with their children as they are packing these boxes and informing them about the existing situations in our Indigenous communities is so empowering.
 And that feeling of empowerment is strengthened when speaking with school groups and explaining to the students that in Canada there are communities where kids their age don’t have access to running water, that children in some northern communities are in dire need,” says Ms. Cole.
 For more on the realities of Indigenous students in many remote communities, please visit read The Facts.

 How does ILFP decide which schools to work with?

 “We are often asked, how do we choose a community to support?
 While we focus our efforts on remote and semi-remote communities where resources are often scarce, our primary criteria in selecting a community is not the need for resources — it is actually unity in purpose — a shared vision for empowerment and a desire to achieve long-term objectives for education.

 Since 2013, we have been serving the community of Rapid Lake, Quebec.
 We also serve Attawapiskat, Ontario and Ahtahkakoop, Saskatchewan.”

 Schools in the program see an immediate, positive response in the students.
-“In Rapid Lake, Quebec, the first community ILFP worked with, after the first year of having the Shoebox program, they saw a 30% decrease in absenteeism, and a 40% increase in enrollment,” says Ms. Cole.
-That’s a great outcome from such a simple gesture that’s so easy to enact.
+“In Rapid Lake, Quebec, the first community ILFP worked with, after the first year of having the Shoebox program, they saw a 30% decrease in absenteeism and a 40% increase in enrollment,” says Ms. Cole.
+That’s a great outcome for such a simple gesture that’s so easy to enact.